ktbolt/simvascular.github.io/documentation/rom_simulation/0d-solver/user-guide-input/readme.md

 In the following sections, the individual categories are described in more detail.

+Examples of how blocks may be specified in a json configuration file can be found within each block's respective class documentation [here](https://simvascular.github.io/svZeroDSolver/annotated.html)

 #### Simulation parameters

 The svZeroDSolver can be configured with the following options in the `simulation_parameters` section of the input file.
-Parameters without a default value must be specified.
+Parameters without a default value must be specified. an example of the simulation parameters in a json configuration file can be found [here](https://simvascular.github.io/svZeroDSolver/struct_simulation_parameters.html)

 |Parameter key                                  | Description                                                 | Default value |
 |-----------------------------------------------|------------------------------------------------------------ | --------------|